divilian/frozone/infrastructure/howto_experiment_data.md

 Option 2:
 1. Access the Frozone_Data directory that I shared with SD, BH, and GM via OneDrive.
 If you are NF, access it via the specific share link that you have.
+4. Run `python -m data.interactive_make_log_files path_to_input_file -o output_directory -ids '["id1", "id2", ...]'`.
+The appropriate txt files will be created in the specified directory.

+Option 3:
+1. Access the Frozone_Data directory that I shared with SD, BH, and GM via OneDrive.
+If you are NF, access it via the specific share link that you have.
 2. Change the `USER_IDS` parameter in `data/make_log_files.py` to reflect the user_ids of the chats which you would like to create txt files for.
+   3. Change the `INPUT_FILE` parameter to point to the appropriate file as needed.
-3. Run `python -m data.make_log_files`.
+4. Run `python -m data.make_log_files`.
 The appropriate txt files will be created in the `data/experiment_results/Frozone_Data/chatlogs` directory.

 ## To Run Noah's Scripts
 1. Access the Frozone_Data directory that I shared with SD, BH, and GM via OneDrive.
 If you are NF, access it via the specific share link that you have.